NCEAS/vegbank2/sql-transformations/INSTALL.md

 ## The remaining migrations

-The other migration sqls were obtained by following the 'build.xml' structure.
+The other migration sqls (Steps 1 to 8) were obtained by following the 'build.xml' structure in the [Vegbank repo](https://github.com/NCEAS/vegbank/).

+## Other Notes/Comments

+When reviewing Vegbank's 'db_model_vegbank.xml', there appears to be specific update versions to attributes for vegbank changes 1.0.*, which leads me to believe we can safely omit the respective `vegbank-changes-1.0.*.sql` files.